opengisch/QField-docs/documentation/how-to/qfield-interface/search.en.md

 !!!
 Workflow
     1. Open your project in QGIS.
     2. Navigate to _Project > Properties... > Data Sources_.
-    3. Uncheck **"Searchable"** in the layer capabilities table for layers you want to exclude.
+    3. Uncheck **Searchable** in the layer capabilities table for layers you want to exclude.

 Read more in the [Data Source Configuration](../project-setup/data_source_and_project_paths.md#data-source-configuration) guide.